khmarbaise/octopress/source/_posts/2016/06/2016-06-11-maven-anti-patterns-build-helper-maven-plugin.md

-Yes I know there are some of such plugins out there which do not do it in the correct way which means you need to add the [Build Helper Maven Plugin][build-helper-maven-plugin] snippet, but this means those plugins needs some improvements.
+Yes I know there are some of such plugins out there which do not do it in the correct way which means you need to add the [Build Helper Maven Plugin][build-helper-maven-plugin] snippet, but this means those plugins need some improvements.
 Those plugins violate the `Convention over Configuration` paradigm.
 Why?
 Simply cause you as user need to think about an internal detail of those plugins which is simply wrong.
 They have to handle that on their own.